-Slimline sliding doors still slide in the same way as the familiar aluminium patio door.
+These sliding door types still slide in the same way as the familiar aluminium patio door, but won’t come with the more recent method of lift to slide.
 The inline design enables the doors to move within a single, double or triple track.
 The number of tracks is usually determined by the number of sliding panels and the door configuration.

-There are a six significant differences between a conventional aluminium sliding patio door and this new generation of slimline patio doors.
+The six significant differences between a conventional aluminium sliding patio door and slimline sliding doors are.

 How much do slimline sliding doors cost?

 A standard sliding patio door from the main aluminium systems companies in the UK, fitted into a standard 3metre x 2500mm high can start from £3500.
-Slimline sliding doors at a similar size can start from £10000.
+Slimline sliding doors at a similar size can start from £7500.00.
 As a result of the unexpectedly high cost, we receive many enquiries on this website asking for a more cost-effective solution that offers the same features and aesthetics.
+One solution is the SUNFLEX SVG30 with excellent sightlines of just 30mm at less cost.

 If you are looking to fit one of the current generation slim sliding doors in your home, you should expect a high price although there are comparable products.
 Contact us for further information and advice.